 Sorcery Points let you use more of your Smite spells | Lose access to high-level Paladin and Sorcerer spells |

-Higher hit points and more armor proficiencies means you’re hardier than the average spellcaster | You only get two Feats |
+Higher hit points and more armor proficiencies mean you’re hardier than the average spellcaster | You only get two Feats |

 Class & Level | Abilities |